-Historical digging into the background of the base revealed that April 16th of 2016 would mark the base’s 75th anniversary.
-This benchmark helped to provide a solid, positive, rationale for the timing of an awareness campaign.
+Historical digging into the base’s background revealed that April 16th of 2016 would mark the base’s 75th anniversary.
+This benchmark helped to provide a solid, positive rationale for the timing of an awareness campaign.

-The goals shared by the TBDA were to raise awareness of MacDill’s major economic impact on the region as well as to get the community engaged with the base.
+The goals shared by the TBDA were to raise awareness of MacDill’s major economic impact on the region and get the community engaged with the base.
 Preliminary research revealed the $14 billion in annual economic impact, the fact that the base is one of Hillsborough County’s top employers, and that over 140,000 retired veterans have chosen to make Tampa Bay their home.

 These facts helped provide tangible evidence of the base’s impact, but there was also a need to bolster a less tangible positive sentiment within the community.
 For this, HCP consulted with its associates and together formalized the concept of a community pride campaign—all beginning with the launch of the website www.MyMacDill.com.

-The first step was to use the site to showcase support of the base from local, state, and federal high-profile leaders.
-Over a three month period, HCP produced and captured over 30 broadcast-quality video vignettes of these leaders’ personal stories that were directly related to MacDill Air Force Base.
-Participating leaders included individuals like General Tommy Franks, Governor Rick Scott, Tampa Mayor Bob Buckhorn, Congresswoman Cathy Castor, Congressman David Jolly, Representative Ed Narain and many others.
+The first step was to use the site to showcase the base’s support from local, state, and federal high-profile leaders.
+Over a three-month period, HCP produced and captured over 30 broadcast-quality video vignettes of these leaders’ personal stories directly related to MacDill Air Force Base.
+Participating leaders included General Tommy Franks, Governor Rick Scott, Tampa Mayor Bob Buckhorn, Congresswoman Cathy Castor, Congressman David Jolly, Representative Ed Narain, and many others.
 Local organizations included The City of Tampa, Hillsborough County, The Tampa Chamber, The Tampa Downtown Partnership, Visit Tampa Bay, Port Tampa Bay, the Tampa/Hillsborough EDC, the Florida Aquarium, the University of South Florida, and numerous others.
 In addition, all of the Tampa Bay sports teams participated in the video diaries (Tampa Bay Buccaneers, Tampa Bay Lightning, Tampa Bay Rays, and Tampa Bay Rowdies).
 These leaders and organizations challenged the community to take the “My MacDill” oath by visiting the website, liking and/or following the campaign on social media, and submitting photos, videos, stories, and more.

 HCP coordinated several media-related tactics in conjunction with the campaign’s website going live.
 The firm negotiated media placement (combination of pro bono and paid) with the Tampa International Airport, Outfront Media (billboards), HART (transit), iHeartRadio, Beasley Media (radio), various regional and state print publications/newspapers, and local cable/TV PSAs.

-With regard to special events, HCP partnered with SUN ‘n FUN Fly-in & Expo in Lakeland to perform Tampa Bay’s first ever Warbird Fly-over to salute MacDill AFB’s 75 years of service.
-This precision and custom fly-over included a nine plane convoy comprised of a B-25 Mitchell, four T-6 Texans and four Yaks.
+Concerning special events, HCP partnered with SUN ‘n FUN Fly-in & Expo in Lakeland to perform Tampa Bay’s first-ever Warbird Fly-over to salute MacDill AFB’s 75 years of service.
+This precision and custom fly-over included a nine-plane convoy comprised of a B-25 Mitchell, four T-6 Texans, and four Yaks.
 The warbirds flew from Lakeland with secure airspace approval from the FAA, TIA, and MacDill AFB.
-The pattern had them leave Lakeland and fly over Downtown Tampa, Bayshore Blvd, over MacDill Air Force Base and Tampa International Airport.
+The pattern had them leave Lakeland and fly over Downtown Tampa, Bayshore Blvd, MacDill Air Force Base, and Tampa International Airport.
 Rumor has it that both MacDill AFB and TIA requested additional Fly-bys.

 The “My MacDill” campaign has turned into a staple on social media and local/regional news.
-Just about every week there is a special piece covered by beat reporters at the Tampa Tribune and the Tampa Bay Times.
-Jack Harris at 970 WFLA has embraced the campaign and it has become a weekly occurrence in some form.
+Every week, there is a special piece covered by beat reporters at the Tampa Tribune and the Tampa Bay Times.
+Jack Harris at 970 WFLA has embraced the campaign, and it has become a weekly occurrence in some form.

-In summer of 2015 HCP created and released an official My MacDill Mascot into the community; he was affectionately nicknamed “Mac.”
-Mac continues to carry the My MacDill flag while attending everything from concerts and events to corporate meetings and chamber functions.
+In the summer of 2015, HCP created and released an official My MacDill Mascot into the community; he was affectionately nicknamed “Mac.”
+Mac continues to carry the My MacDill flag while attending concerts, events, corporate meetings, and chamber functions.